FREQUENTLY ASKED QUESTIONS

 How much does it cost to take part in the challenge?

-You can sign up to the challenge by choosing one of two options either:
+You can sign up to the challenge by paying a one off fee of:

 What’s included?